alamedyang/natlang-parser/docs-sources/top.md

 This gets tiresome quickly when a map's `on_load` script may need a dozen or more of these optional behaviors back-to-back, or when an entity's `on_interact` script branches three or more layers deep.

-Instead, we can use an abstracted `if` / `else` syntax which this macro will expand into isolated scripts automatically.
+Instead, we can use an abstracted `if` / `else` syntax, which this macro will expand into isolated scripts automatically.

 Thanks to the zigzag macro, the above scripts could look like this instead: